pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 ## Create your own gate

-A big advantage of using the block-based interface if `qadence` is that it makes it easy to create complex operations from simple ones as a block composition.
+A big advantage of using the block-based interface if  Qadence is that it makes it easy to create complex operations from simple ones as a block composition.
 In the following, we use the entanglement operation as an example.

 The operation consists of moving _all_ the qubits to the `X` basis having the atoms' interaction perform a controlled-Z operation